 Intrigued by her very first folk dance over 25 years ago, Noelene has since danced in many different locations dressed in various “across the border” costumes, as part of the Dance Folkus team based in Hamilton.
 Mother, farmer, local body administrator, and house renovator, Noelene now devotes part of her retirement to serving as secretary of Folk Dance NZ.

 Michele Dickson, Treasurer / Membership Secretary

-Our reliable treasure from Wellington keeping FDNZ books in order for many years, Michele will be in touch for your yearly subs!
-Michele began International folk dancing in Auckland in the mid-eighties with the Ruritanians.
+Our reliable treasurer from Wellington keeping FDNZ books in order for many years, Michele began International folk dancing in Auckland in the mid-eighties with the Ruritanians.
 Notwithstanding her preference to stay out of the limelight, she occasionally demonstrates an old favourite or two to the small Wellington crew.
 She also enjoys Israeli Dance.

 Kieron Horide-Hobley, Editor / FDNZ Life Member

 Has enjoyed dances and music from all over the world since 1987, when serendipity led him to an International Folk Dance event.
 Kieron has been a stalwart of FDNZ from early days, in a long-serving role as newsletter editor and FDNZ webmaster since 1997.
 Kieron lives and dances in Wellington.

 Fiona combines a lifetime of dance experience with a wealth of knowledge from ethnic, traditional and international folkdance workshops, master classes and festivals, both in NZ and abroad.
 Director of Dance Folkus in Hamilton, Fiona has been teaching recreational folk dance for more than 25 years.
 Her achievement in building a robust folk dance and music community was recognised in 2013 with a Hamilton Civic Award for services to community arts.
 Fiona is also dance caller extraordinaire!